passcod/mtwitter/README.md

        // Real code goes here
      }

-Where `callback` is the parent function's callback method.
-(Or any other function you want to call on error, really.)
+Where `callback` is the parent function's callback.
+(Or any other function you want to call on error.)

 ### Setup API (stable)